Dirac geometry II: Coherent cohomology: Stable homotopy theory

 is again a formal group over $S$.
 This filtration gives rise to a grading of the Lie algebra $\Lie(\mathcal{G}_E^M)$, which we refer to as the grading by charge.
-The Atiyah--Hirzebruch spectral sequence determines a canonical isomorphism
+The Atiyah--Hirzebruch spectral sequence determines a canonical isomorphism of graded vector bundles